 Oh, that's great.

-Do I have to wear a little chef's hat though when I get it?
+Do I have to wear a little chef's hat, though, when I get it?

-Uh no, you don't you you could you could, you know, you could just wear your baseball cap.
+You could, you know, you could just wear your baseball cap.

 You're good.

-Just go to sh just go to ChefIQ.com.
+Just go to chefiq.com.

 Every meal will be a masterpiece.